Archibald Stirling (British Army officer)

-Brigadier General Archibald Stirling, DL, of Keir and Cawdor (1867 – 18 February 1931) was an officer of the British Army who also served as a Member of Parliament.
+Brigadier-General Archibald Stirling of Keir and Cawdor, DL (1867 – 18 February 1931) was a Scottish officer of the British Army who also served as a Member of Parliament.

 Early life and family

 Stirling was born at Keir near Dunblane, the second son of Sir William Stirling-Maxwell, 9th Baronet of Keir and Pollok and his wife Lady Anna Maria, second daughter of the 10th Earl of Leven and Melville.
 Sir John Stirling-Maxwell, 10th Baronet was his elder brother and Stirling was heir-presumptive to the baronetcy.

 Stirling was married in 1910 to the Hon.
-Margaret Fraser, fourth daughter of the 13th Lord Lovat; they had four sons and two daughters.
+Margaret "Peggy" Fraser, fourth daughter of the 13th Lord Lovat.
+His fiancée's family were devote Roman Catholics, and so he had to convert from his family's nominal protestantism to Catholicism in order to win her hand in marriage.
+Together, they had four sons and two daughters.
 He was a member of the Guards' Club, the Carlton Club and the Turf Club.

-One of Stirling's sons is Lieutenant-Colonel Sir Archibald David Stirling of Keir.
-The current Laird of the Keir estate is the younger Stirling's nephew Archie Stirling, a millionaire businessman and former Scots Guards officer.
+Stirling's sons include Lieutenant-Colonel Bill Stirling of Keir and Lieutenant-Colonel Sir Archibald David Stirling.
+The current Laird of the Keir estate is Bill's son Archie Stirling, a millionaire businessman and former Scots Guards officer.